 Corroborating Evidence from Scripture

 When we approach the New Testament with a covenantal lens on, we would expect to see household baptisms given the Old Testament precedent of household circumcision.
 Behold, that is what we see.
 Scripture references the following household baptisms: Lydia; Crispus; Gaius; Philippian Jailor; Cornelius; and Stephanas.
-Other baptisms recorded in Scripture wherein are listed names of people are the baptisms of Paul, the Ethiopian Unique, and Simon Magus.
+Other baptisms recorded in Scripture wherein are listed names of people are the baptisms of Paul, the Ethiopian Eunuch, and Simon Magus.
 The first two would not seem to have had children and we know nothing of the magician other than he was an infidel.
 The material point is, we would expect from a covenantal perspective that household baptisms would abound, and that is precisely what we see.
 Another piece of corroborating evidence is that in forty years of New Testament narrative and epistles we don’t find one instance of a covenant child coming to faith and undergoing believer’s baptism.
 Not once do we see what we would expect to see if credo baptism were the apostolic teaching.

 Incidental Evidence from Church History